GREAT GARDENS

 • The tour starts at 8.00am on Monday 2 June, at London Gatwick airport for our flight to Newquay.

-The tour ends at 4.00pm on Thursday 12 June, as we arrive at London Paddington Station.
+The tour ends at 4.00pm on Thursday 12 June, as we arrive at London Victoria Station.

 • Meet your tour leader at London Gatwick airport at 8.00am to commence the tour.
 We have a 9.30am flight from Gatwick to Newquay, where on arrival we depart by coach to St Ives to stretch our legs and grab lunch, before a visit to the studio and garden of 20th-century sculptor Barbara Hepworth.
 The Barbara Hepworth Sculpture Garden and Museum is based in the studio Hepworth established in 1949, in search of more space to work on her sculptures.
 Most of the monumental bronzes are still in the positions in which the artist herself placed them, and the garden itself was laid out by Hepworth with help from a friend, the composer Priaulx Rainier.
 We continue on to Tregenna Castle, our base for the next four nights.
 Set within 72 acres of private grounds, overlooking the Cornish coast, we enjoy a welcome drink on arrival followed by dinner in the hotel.
 Overnight St Ives (D)